galaxyproject/training-material/topics/contributing/tutorials/fair-by-design/tutorial.md

 ### How to design the learning content

-<a href="https://www.csun.edu/sites/default/files/Holle-Lesson-Planning.pdf" class="btn btn-primary btn-lg btn-block">Read more about the Hunter Model.</a>
+<a href="https://www.csun.edu/sites/default/files/Holle-Lesson-Planning.pdf" class="btn btn-primary stretched-link">Read more about the Hunter Model.</a>

 <div class="row">
   <div class="col-sm-4">